 - Location: Nikithianos, Greece

 - FYI: The host makes olive oil onsite.

 Featured in season five, episode three “Hazard Pay,” this house was the location where Jesse and Walt set up their meth lab.
 It’s an expansive 3,600 sq. ft, with a gas fire pit outside.
 You can even get the Breaking Bad package which includes hazmat suits, Vamanos Pest uniforms and a guide to local Breaking Bad spots.

 Airbnbs are generally safe to stay in during the coronavirus pandemic, as long as you’re following CDC guidelines.
-For extra precaution, look for rentals that offer self check-in, so you can avoid physical interaction with the host.
+Also be sure to research local travel restrictions before booking your rental.
+For extra precaution, look for Airbnbs that offer self check-in, so you can avoid physical interaction with the host.

-In response to COVID-19, Airbnb has provided its community of hosts with an expert-backed cleaning protocol with step-by-step directions for sanitizing their property.
+In response to COVID-19, Airbnb has provided hosts with a cleaning protocol — developed alongside medical hygiene and hospitality experts — that includes step-by-step directions for sanitizing their property.
 Hosts can take a quiz confirming their understanding of this protocol.
-If they pass, their listing will get an Enhanced Clean indicator — offering further peace of mind that the property has undergone rigorous cleaning prior to your arrival.
+If they pass, their listing will get an Enhanced Clean indicator, offering further peace of mind that the property has undergone rigorous cleaning prior to your arrival.